-A medical negligence claim is a heavy responsibility.
-When someone has been let down by a medical professional and suffered harm as a result, it can have an ongoing impact on that person physically, emotionally and financially.
+Making a claim of any kind can be a heavy responsibility.
+When someone has been let down by a professional they felt they could trust, and has suffered harm as a result, it can have an impact that affects them physically, emotionally and financially.

-As medical negligence specialists, we understand how devastating this can be.
-This is why we make every effort to support claimants on the long and often-complicated journey to prove that a negligent act took place by establishing that:
+As specialist medical negligence solicitors, we understand how devastating it can be to be let down in this way.
+We make every effort to support claimants on the long and often-complicated journey to prove that a negligent act took place.
+To do that we must establish that:

-- The patient received unacceptable care from a professional (a breach of their duty of care)
+- The patient received substandard care from a professional (a breach of the duty of care)

 - The patient suffered pain, injury, loss or damage as a result

-- This harm was directly caused by this unacceptable medical care
+- This harm was directly caused by this substandard medical care

-Establishing these factors is far from straightforward, which is why it requires the undivided attention and understanding of the law that true specialist medical negligence solicitors can provide.
-This ensures claims are appropriately investigated and pursued, and that those affected receive the compensation they are rightly owed.
+Establishing these factors is far from straightforward, which is why it requires the undivided attention and in-depth understanding of the law that true medical negligence specialists can provide.
+This experience ensures medical negligence claims are appropriately investigated and pursued, and that those affected receive the compensation they are rightly owed.

-Why do I need a solicitor for a medical negligence claim?
+Why do I need a medical negligence expert?

-Strictly speaking, it is not required for someone to instruct a medical negligence solicitor to handle their claim, in the same way you don’t need to hire an experienced contractor to build your house extension.
+Strictly speaking, it is not required for someone to instruct a specialist medical negligence solicitor to handle their claim, in the same way you do not need to hire an experienced contractor to build your house extension.

-While it is not an absolute necessity, it is about having the expertise and reassurance behind you that a solicitor who deals with medical negligence can offer.
+However, if you choose a specialist then your case will benefit from having the expertise and experience behind your claim that a solicitor who deals only with medical negligence can offer.